jenniesun/Optical-Character-Recognition/README.md

 # IDS705_TeamOrange
 # Optical Character Recognition
-- This project aims to envision a solution to real-time street recognition, which can have impactful applications including but not limited to: assisting handicapped people, or auto-pilot systems.
+- This project aims to envision a solution to real-time street recognition problem, which can have impactful applications including but not limited to: assisting the visually impaired and auto-pilot vehicle systems.

 ![](example.jpg)
 ## OCR Pipeline Architecture